S3-working-group/s3-practical-guide/src/organizing-work/align-flow.md

 ![right,fit](img/workflow-and-value/types-of-flow.png)

-* in an effective organization, **flow of information and influence supports continuous flow of value**
+* in an effective organization, **flow of information and influence supports the continuous flow of value**
-* alignment is achieved and maintained through continuous improvement of agreements
+* alignment is achieved and maintained through the continuous improvement of agreements

 ---